micropython/micropython/docs/library/machine.I2C.rst

 .. method:: I2C.writevto(addr, vector, stop=True, /)

-   Write the bytes contained in *vector* to the slave specified by *addr*.
+   Write the bytes contained in *vector* to the peripheral specified by *addr*.
    *vector* should be a tuple or list of objects with the buffer protocol.
    The *addr* is sent once and then the bytes from each object in *vector* are written out sequentially.
 The objects in *vector* may be zero bytes